Skip to main content

 Restoring the Data Volume

-To perform a migration or restoration to a new instance, deploy a Cado installation and Stop the Cado EC2 Installation.
+To perform a migration or restoration to a new instance, deploy a fresh / Forensic Acquisition and Investigation installation (from Cloudformation, Terraform etc.) and stop the Main VM/EC2 instance that will start as part of the new deployment.

 The operating system volume will be smaller (typically 10 GB).
 Detach the larger Data Volume (/dev/sdh seen below):